I did not receive an athletic scholarship until two days before signing day....

 I hear all the time in sports that someone was blessed with God-given ability.
 So I got to thinking: What has God blessed me with?
-I’ll tell you.
+I will tell you.
 He blessed me with strong hand-eye coordination and a remarkable work ethic.

 7th grade football